- Payment Options

 How do I apply for employment with the Police Department?

 To apply online click here.
 You may also send us a complete resume by e-mail or fax at (912) 367-5000.
 Click here for Sergeant position description.
 Click here for Police Officer position description.
 Volunteer positions are also available for those interested in helping out.
 We also offer ride-alongs to residents of Graham, Police applicants, and those enrolled in Georgia Law Enforcement Basic Mandate School.
 A waiver of liability form is required.

 Where can I pay my traffic citation?

 You may pay online at www.grahampayments.com or mail payment to: 9659 Golden Isle W. Graham, GA 31513 (check payable to Graham Police Department) or you may pay in person, Monday through Friday between the hours of 8:00AM and 4:00PM at 9659 Golden Isle W. Graham, GA 31513.
+You can also pay by phone at 1-844-847-1744.
 For the fine amount please click here.